-- ◆ Side Gutters sets the side gutter pattern to narrow, medium, or wide sizes, or disables them.
-Side gutter patterns help keep the ink jets open by firing ink through them in a pattern outside the printed image area. - ◆ Takeup Direction sets the direction of the takeup motor for Image Inside or Image Outside takeup. - ◆ Takeup Control enables and disables the takeup system. - Platen Vacuum Control turns on the vacuum fans, then allows you to raise or lower the speed of the vacuum fans.
-Raise the speed if the media is rising off the platen, lower the speed if the media is buckling or wrinkling.
+- Side Gutters sets the side gutter pattern to Narrow, Medium, or Wide sizes, or turns them Off.
+Side gutter patterns help keep the ink jets open by firing ink through them in a pattern outside the printed image area. - Takeup Direction sets the direction of the takeup motor to wind the media Printed Side In (default), or Printed Side Out.